Cricket Australia’s gift to fans this Christmas was an unhealthy serving of booze, betting and junk food ads.

 We can only hope.

-Michael Thorn is the former Chief Executive of the Foundation for Alcohol Advertising and Research.
+Michael Thorn is the former Chief Executive of the Foundation for Alcohol Research and Education.